 Scaffolding accidents caused 60 deaths and almost 5,000 injuries across the U.S. Falls are one of the main reasons these injuries and deaths occur, as falls make up 25 percent of fatalities among scaffold-related deaths.
 Even if a worker survives a scaffold accident, they might need costly medical treatment and suffer lifelong disabilities.

-While employers believe they are cutting corners to save money by not following the safety requirements implemented by OSHA, they can lose up to $90 million when a scaffolding accident occurs.
+While employers believe they are cutting corners to save money by not following the safety measures required by OSHA, they can lose up to $90 million when a scaffolding accident occurs.
 Injured workers and their families also stand to lose a lot, both in financial and intangible losses.

 Common Causes of Scaffolding Accidents While Working Offshore on an Oil Rig or in Construction